Safe Communities Institute

 Welcome to the Safe Communities Institute (SCI) at the USC Price School of Public Policy.
 SCI continues the more than 60-year tradition of executive education for law enforcement professionals that began with the Delinquency Control Institute (DCI) in 1946.

 DCI was founded by the Tyler family through an endowment to USC to help address the issue of youth delinquency in Los Angeles.
-Since its inception in 1946, the institute’s primary mission was to increase the effectiveness of the juvenile justice system.
+At its inception in 1946, the institute’s primary mission was to increase the effectiveness of the juvenile justice system.

 The PSLP is typically offered to mid-level management in public safety organizations (10 days total, spread out in a semester-long format).